PERMAPOG/LoRaWAN-microcontrollers/README.md

 ## Wiring Diagram
 Below is the wiring diagram for setting up the hardware.
-This diagram demonstrates the connections needed for the sensors and components used in the TTM node.
+This diagram demonstrates the connections needed for the HC-SR04 Ultra-sonic Sensor and MT3608 DC-DC booster used in the TTM node.

 ![circuit_wiring](https://github.com/user-attachments/assets/f7a3affd-5ec3-4250-bf0b-a2cba2337916)